pgriffel/pacioli/tutorials/charts.md

 - A vector
 - A list of numbers

+For a vector and for a list of numbers the domain is the set `{1, 2, 3, ..., n}`, where `n` is the size of the vector or list.

 Examples are the line chart, the histogram and the scatterplot.

 ### Adding a Line Chart

-As setup for the line chart we define function `sine_wave` to calculate a sine wave.
+As setup for the line chart we define function `sine_wave`.

     declare sine_wave :: for_unit a:
         (a, 1/second, second, second, 1) -> List(Tuple(second, a));